K▫B▫S▫I

 The Kansas Building Science Institute (KBSI) was founded in 1996 to provide building science and energy performance training for the weatherization, home energy rating, utility, and building trades.

 KBSI conducts home energy rater certification training accredited by the Residential Energy Services Network (RESNET).
 KBSI has trained and certified energy raters in more than 38 states and Canada.
+KBSI is also an affiliate of the Building Performance Institute (BPI).

 Select one of the following to find out more about: